 Should you have concerns about your child or children’s parent’s alcohol or drug abuse, it is extremely important to hire an attorney who has experience dealing with these issues.
 Likewise, if you have been accused of having a drug or alcohol problem, it is important to hire an attorney who can defend your rights as there are a wide variety of legal consequences that can result from such an accusation.

 The attorneys at Walters Gilbreath, PLLC have prosecuted and defended alcohol and drug abuse cases.
 We have experience in proving and disproving a problem and setting up and presenting drug and alcohol monitoring solutions.
-For more information, please visit our website.
+Learn more about our Team of Lawyers, read our reviews, or learn how we handle billing our clients.